 Don’t Get Caught Out By Leaflet Distribution Scams

-How To Avoid SIX Leaflet Distribution Rip-Offs!
+How To Avoid FIVE Leaflet Distribution Rip-Offs!

 Make sure your distribution company notifies you of exactly when and where your leaflets have been dropped.
 Unless you receive this information you will be unable to make checks yourself to ensure that everything has been carried out in a legitimate manner.
 Less scrupulous distribution companies will often offer no information on where leaflets have been dropped… making it very straightforward for them not to carry out your distribution properly!

 Many businesses want to get out large quantities of leaflets very quickly.
 Unfortunately, some less than honest distribution companies are so desperate to take your order they will promise to deliver exceptionally large quantities of leaflets within completely unrealistic timescales.
 For example, if you want to drop 50,000 leaflets in your local area in one day it would take 50 distributors an entire day of walking to achieve this.
-Let me assure you the logistics of coordinating such a large workforce on a short lead time is not straightforward.
+Let us assure you the logistics of coordinating such a large workforce on a short lead time is not straightforward.
 Make sure you question your distribution company carefully to be sure they have the available capacity to carry out your drop both professionally and reliably.

 Beware of some companies whose terms and conditions exclude liability from the following: (1) the replacement cost of your leaflets if they are dumped by distributors or delivered in entirely the wrong area etc (2) the replacement cost of your leaflets if they are lost, stolen, damaged by fire/flood, or subcontractors negligence whilst in the possession of either the distributor or their subcontractors.
 Such clauses are not deemed reasonable in the eyes of the law and certainly would not be held up in a court of law.
-Unethical distribution companies often insert such clauses to avoid potential litigation in the event of their exceptionally poor (or even worse nonexistent) delivery of your promotional material.
-Any reputable distribution company should be able to openly discuss a distribution problem with their clients and resolve such issues promptly with a reasonable goodwill gesture.
+Unethical distribution companies often insert such clauses to avoid potential litigation in the event of their exceptionally poor (or even worse non-existent) delivery of your promotional material.
+Any reputable distribution company should be able to openly discuss a distribution problem with their clients and resolve such issues promptly with a reasonable goodwill gesture

 Leaflet distribution companies need to accurately estimate how many homes are in each “postcode” zone they are delivering to.
 Many companies will use data supplied by the Royal Mail as a starting point for this estimation.
 However, the reality of leaflet distribution is such that it is not always possible to cover remote rural areas and gain access to some flats.
 Consequently, the total number of households that can actually be delivered to in a “postcode” zone is often much less than the Royal Mail data suggests.
 Unscrupulous leaflet distribution companies will often significantly over estimate the total number of homes that they can actually deliver to.
 This will result in two things: (1) their client is overcharged for the work they wish to have carried out and (2) many of the leaflets they are handing over will be dumped (since there are literally no houses to deliver them to!).
 To avoid falling into this trap you must use a company that has good local knowledge of the areas you need delivering to.
 Take the time to question them to find out how they have reached their estimation of the number of households they say they cover.